 5. After completion of your research, which part of the process did you enjoy the most and why?

-Remember that the examiners know about a PhD’s stressful journey.
+Remember that the examiners know about a PhD student’s stressful journey.
 Therefore, do not elaborate on the hardships that you went through during your research, unless asked otherwise.
 Emphasize on the aspects of the research project that you enjoyed and looked forward to every time you stepped in your laboratory.
 Describe how you developed interest in newer approaches to conduct research.

 6. As a researcher, what change has this research brought in you?